ITNikolov/ArkRealDealScrapper/README.md

 ## 📣 Discord Alert Example

-When a match is found, you get a rich embed like this:
+When a match is found, you get a rich embed alert like this:

 ![Alert](assets/alert.png)